What You Cannot Bring on a Cruise (And What to Know Before Packing)

 Some high-heat hair styling tools may also fall into this category depending on the cruise line and the device.

-If wrinkle-free clothing is important for dinners or formal nights, many ships offer laundry or pressing services, and some cabins include irons in designated laundry areas.
+If wrinkle-free clothing is important, many ships offer laundry or pressing services, and some include irons in designated laundry areas.

 Surge Protectors and Extension Cords